scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 used to run any valid Python code; even imports from ``__future__`` are allowed, so long as they occur before any other code.

-The **code** environment runs whatever code it is given.
+The **code** environment runs whatever code is provided.
 By default, any printed content is automatically included in the document.
 For example,

 .. code-block:: python